david-gimelle/monorepo-demo-boardgames/react-boardgames/README.md

 # React Boardgames Lists Demo Application

-Simple example of a React Application managing a list of boardgames provided by different apis in Nodejs, Python and Java
+Simple example of a React Application managing a list of boardgames provided by different apis in Nodejs, Python and Java.
+It displays detailed error message for each api it's not able to reach.

 # Install and Run the application react application